marusoft/WEConnect/README.md

-Create three directories in your local git repo template - UI templates for the front-end in HTML/CSS/JS server -back-end implementation in NodeJS-Express client - front-end implementation in ReactJS and Redux
+Create three directories on local git repo template - UI templates for the front-end in HTML/CSS/JS server -back-end implementation in NodeJS-Express client - front-end implementation in ReactJS and Redux